oh-data-sci/sql_workshop/01_from_zero_to_query/01_readme.md

 ![from zero to query](../img/from02sql.001.jpeg)

 # slides
-the slides are found in the `notes/` folder. open them and read the first few, and then work along in your `sqlite` instance.
+presentation slides are found in the `slides/` folder. open them and read the first few, and then work along in your `sqlite` instance.

 ## query structures covered
-we do not cover the full range of query possibilities in this workshop. the queries we cover are one of the following types:
+while we cover all the clauses of the `SELECT` statement, we do not cover the full range of query possibilities in this workshop. the queries covererd are of the following types:

 - `SELECT * FROM <tablename>`
 - `SELECT * FROM <tablename> LIMIT <n>`